Banner Health

 Genetic (inherited) retinoblastoma

-Signs and symptoms of retinoblastoma
+Signs and symptoms of retinoblastoma in children

 • White eye reflex (leukocoria): The most common early sign of retinoblastoma is a white or off-white glowing spot in the eye called leukocoria.
 This can be seen when light shines into the eye, like from a flash photo.
 It may look like the eye is glowing.
 Leukocoria happens when the tumor blocks the normal reflection of light from the eye’s retina.